 When two or more pages from the same website rank for the same keyword in the SERP, this is known as keyword cannibalization.
 Contrary to what some people might believe, having multiple pages showing in the SERPs for the same keyword is not a good thing.
 For instance, if you put ‘coffee Nottingham’ in the title tag and copy of four different pages on your site, you will confuse Google and force it to decide which one it believes is the most relevant.
 Having a cannibalisation issue results in lower conversion rates, a dispersal of external links, lower content quality overall and consequently pages not ranking as high as they potentially could, so avoid doing this in advance.
 For those who already suffer from a cannibalisation issue, my colleague Darol recently wrote a fantastic article in which he touches on solutions.

-Start with the seed keywords and their related keywords.
+When doing keyword research for beginners, start with the seed keywords and their related keywords.
 For example, ‘football boots’, ‘football kit’ and ‘footballs’ could all be individual categories for a sports ecommerce website.
 Within each category, determine the intent of each keyword and segment depending on what stage of the conversion funnel a person using that search query might be.

 There are main stages to the conversion funnel: